Dealing With Credit Card Debt During COVID-19

 Many of Canada’s major banks have made a public statement regarding changes they have implemented as a response to COVID-19.
 These changes are special solutions that are designed to help individuals experiencing loss of income and businesses dealing with reduced profits.
 Many banks are also handling issues on a case by case basis, contact them if you require further assistance.

-- TD.
-Six-month payment deferral for mortgages and opportunity for relief on other credit products.
+- TD – TD offers up to six months of payment deferral for mortgages and opportunity for relief on other credit products.

 What Is The Government Of Canada Saying?